 ere, the big-beat Wall of Sound collective present an inspirational bundle of fat, breakbeat funk that is sure to get the limbs pumping.
 Nearly every Wall of Sound producer is present in different shapes and forms, the most impressive donations coming from Hustlers of Culture's 'Kickin' Off', a rumbling noise of jazz funk, Agent Provocateur's 'Red Tape', a surprisingly effective guitar-driven singalong, and the Dirty Beatniks' dreamy acid roller 'Beatnik Bounce' - the latter set to keep listeners hopping around the bedroom/living room/kitchen time after time.
 Platipus Volume 3

-Various

-s one of the world's leading trance labels, Platipus has become better known for its quality melodica than thumping psychedelica, and its third compilation is possibly the warmest and most emotive collection of trance ever assembled on a single CD.
-Highlights include Libra Presents Taylor's haunting club anthem 'Anomaly', Way Out West's remix of Clanger's 'Seadog', and the dream-like, fluttering chords of both Quietman's 'Now and Zen' and Univeral State of Mind's 'All Because of You'.
+Platipus has become better known for its quality melodica than thumping psychedelica, and its third compilation is possibly the warmest and most emotive collection of trance ever assembled on a single CD.
+Highlights include Libra Presents Taylor's haunting club anthem 'Anomaly', Way Out West's remix of Clanger's 'Seadog', and the dream-like, fluttering chords of both Quietman's 'Now and Zen' and Universal State of Mind's 'All Because of You'.
 C64 music-like in tunefulness but still reassuringly cheese-free, this is dance music that even your grandma would 'ave it to.